 With the trial of Oscar Pistorius now concluded, the attention of the world’s media will inevitably turn to Schofield v Frozen Puppies Dot Com and the mystery of the Bombastic Shiraz semen.

 Did someone pick up the wrong test tube?
 Did Frozen Puppies knowingly breach the Insemination Agreement of August 29, 2008?
 How could anybody knowingly name their company Frozen Puppies anyway?

 Besides claims of negligence, breach of contract, trespass to goods, breach of bailment, misleading and deceptive conduct and negligent misrepresentation, damages are also sought.

 Damages might not have been so high had the semen derived from another breed of canine – say a corgi or a St Bernard – as the genetic provenance of the litter would have been detected earlier.

 There is some suggestion that the insemination may have arisen, not from human error, but as a result of a chance encounter the bitch might have with a third party, a canine interloper.
 To quote from the particulars of negligence: “E. failing to prevent Supreme Instinct from being served by another dog prior to insemination”.

 The pleadings don’t make much of this – it would be grossly negligent to have Dalmatians cruising around the holding pens in search of companionship at an insemination lab – but the lawyers don’t rule it out.

 All should be revealed during cross-examination of Frozen Puppies when the matter proceeds to trial.
-Efforts were made by Fairfax Media to contact Frozen Puppies prior to publication of this story.
+Efforts were made to contact Frozen Puppies prior to publication of this story.

 Frozen Puppies is no longer a stand-alone corporate entity however.
 It was acquired by a company listed on the Australian Securities Exchange, Genetic Technologies Limited.